mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 **FILEBEAT:**

-Instructions for  Filebeat Installation
-Step 1: Installing Filebeat on the DVWA Container
+Instructions for  Filebeat Installation on the DVWA Container

 Step 1: Download Filebeat playbook on your DVWA VM. root@cb323b495752:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml

-Step  2: Update  the Filebeat Configuration File and Save this file in /etc/ansible/files/filebeat-config.yml Once you have this file on your Ansible container, edit it as specified:
+Step  2: Update  the Filebeat Configuration File and Save this file in /etc/ansible/files/filebeat-config.yml

+Once you have this file on your Ansible container, edit it as follows:
 Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.

 - output.elasticsearch:
 - hosts: ["10.2.0.4:9200"]
 - username: "elastic"
 - password: "changeme"
-      - Scroll to line #1806 and replace the IP address with the IP address of your ELK machine.
+- croll to line #1806 and replace the IP address with the IP address of your ELK machine.
 - setup.kibana:
 - host: "10.2.0.4:5601"
+-
 Step  3: Creating the Filebeat Installation Play

 On the Ansible VM, create a playbook file, filebeat-playbook.yml.
 - Locate this file in your /etc/ansible/roles/ directory.:
 - Download the .deb file from artifacts.elastic.co.
-    - Install the .deb file using the dpkg command shown below:
-    -	dpkg -i filebeat-7.4.0-amd64.deb
+- Install the .deb file using the dpkg command dpkg -i filebeat-7.4.0-amd64.deb
 - Copy the Filebeat configuration file from your Ansible container to /etc/filebeat/filebeat.yml

 Step 4: Verifying Installation and Playbook

 To confirm that the ELK stack is receiving logs from your DVWA machines:
 - Navigate back to the Filebeat installation page on the ELK server GUI.
 - On the same page, scroll to Step 5: Module Status and click Check Data.
 - Scroll to the bottom of the page and click Verify Incoming Data.